Also known as: handstand bail, handstand exit, handstand dismount, tuck bail, handstand step-down

 What is Freestanding Handstand Bail?

-The Freestanding Handstand Bail is a controlled exit from a freestanding handstand where you shift weight and lower your legs to the ground.
-It targets shoulders, triceps, core and trapezius.
-Difficulty: Easy — used as a safety and confidence-building technique while learning handstands.
+A Freestanding Handstand Bail is a controlled exit from an unassisted handstand where you safely lower your legs and land on your feet.
+It targets shoulders, triceps, core and trapezius muscles and is an easy-level safety skill for beginners building balance and shoulder control.

 How to Do Freestanding Handstand Bail